Rockies vs. Marlins Player Props Betting Odds

-Player prop bet odds for Luis Arraez, Charlie Blackmon and others are available when the Miami Marlins visit the Colorado Rockies at Coors Field on Monday (first pitch at 8:40 PM ET).
+Those looking to place a player prop wager can find odds for Luis Arraez, Charlie Blackmon and others in the Miami Marlins-Colorado Rockies matchup at Coors Field on Tuesday at 8:40 PM ET.

 Bet on this matchup or its props with DraftKings!